Phil's World Pub Guides - West Midlands, UK

 Hinkley Road / Brade Drive, Walsgrave

-Millpool Real Ales from Everard's and guests, and some very nice food in this large busy suburban pub.
+Millpool Real ales from Everard's and guests, and some very nice food in this always busy friendly suburban pub with a large lounge side and a 'proper' separate bar.

 Hipswell Highway / Omar Road